Get Tech Tips

 “File: Joule Apparatus.jpg” by Dr. Mirko Junge is licensed under CC BY-SA 3.0

 The public still met Joule’s experiments with some resistance and criticism.
 However, William Robert Grove drew upon Joule’s experiment when he published theories about magnetism, mechanical energy, light, and heat as forms of a common “force” a year after Joule’s experiments.
 Modern acceptance of the law of energy conservation came three years after Grove’s publication.
-That acceptance stemmed from a book written by Hermann von Helmholtz, which he published in 1847.
+That acceptance stemmed from a book by Hermann von Helmholtz, which he published in 1847.

-The conservation of energy law states that energy can neither be created nor destroyed, but it can convert from one form to another.
+The conservation of energy law states that energy can be neither created nor destroyed, but it can convert from one form to another.

 It may seem like we lose or waste energy every single day.
 Also, there are instances where it looks like energy is created from nothing.
 However, energy exists in various forms all around us.
-Most of the fossil fuels we use in our cars once belonged to decaying animals and plants, so none of the energy we use is “created” or “new.”
+Most of the fossil fuels we use in our cars once belonged to decayed animals and plants, so none of the energy we use is “created” or “new.”